Flat-Coated Retriever vs Smooth Fox Terrier: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for Flat-Coated Retriever versus Smooth Fox Terrier involves different considerations.
 Flat-Coated Retriever (Large (60-70 lbs), high activity) has different caloric and macronutrient needs than Smooth Fox Terrier (Small to Medium (15-19 lbs), high activity).
 Monthly food budgets reflect these differences: expect to spend more on Flat-Coated Retriever due to volume requirements.
-Health-condition-specific dietary needs also differ—Flat-Coated Retriever's associations with Orthopedic Conditions may warrant targeted nutrition, while Smooth Fox Terrier's predisposition to Orthopedic Conditions calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—Flat-Coated Retriever's associations with hip and joint issues may warrant targeted nutrition, while Smooth Fox Terrier's tendency toward hip dysplasia and other orthopedic problems calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements